7 IoT Startup Success Stories

 - People occupied in the sphere of education (lecturers and students) who are after new ways of teaching and learning.

-Anthony Chow (from Singapore, Singapore) started Igloohome about 5 years ago.
+Anthony Chow (from Singapore, Singapore) started Igloohome almost 6 years ago.

 Hi!
 We’re igloohome and we create smart locks and lockboxes - these devices allow property owners to grant access to their properties remotely, via a mobile app.